Play Improves Behaviour: Playing with your dog.

 How do you use this information in your daily life with your dog?

 After any learning moment, let them decompress through play.
-Just taught them not to jump on your neighbour?
-Great!
-Now let them choose what happens next—whether that's a game of chase in the backyard or a sniff around the yard.
+Just taught them not to jump on your Aunty?
+Perfect!
+Now let them choose what happens next, whether that's a game of chase in the backyard or possessing and carrying a toy around.
 Their brain will use that fun time to process what just happened.
-Or want them to know how to 'wait'?
+Want to teach them how to 'wait'?
 Play a Find it game where they wait while you hide the treats.
-They are learning to wait which you can apply to other situations and it looks like a game!
+They are learning to wait and it looks like a game, you can then apply this to other situations!

-Say yes to your dog offering changes to games.
+Say 'yes' to your dog changing the game.
 When your dog invents strange new rules or combines different activities in unexpected ways, try going with it instead of redirecting.
-You're playing fetch and your dog holds onto the ball, yes, they may be tired or they want you to chase them!
-Instead run around with them.
+You're playing fetch and your dog holds onto the ball, yes, they may be tired or want you to chase them!
+Instead, run around with them.
 You might discover something amazing about how their mind works.

 Don't worry about looking silly.
-The neighbour might think you're weird when you're army-crawling around your garden playing hide-and-seek with your dog, but your dog's brain is building connections that will serve them for life.
-Any game you play that your dog enjoys will be fulfilling a natural need and calmer more receptive behaviour is invariably the result.
+The neighbour might think you're weird when you're army crawling around your garden playing hide and seek with your dog, but your dog's brain is building connections that will serve them for life.
+Any game you play that your dog enjoys will be fulfilling a natural need and calmer behaviour is invariably the result.

 Trust the process.
 Your dog has millions of years of evolution telling them how to learn effectively and what they need both genetically and for their well being.
-When we create space for natural play and some choice, we're not being permissive—we're teaching our dog how to live with us, it's smart.
+When we create space for play and some choice, we're not being permissive, we're teaching our dog how to live with us.
+That's smart training.

 Why This Matters for Your Life Together

-When we embrace play as learning, we're helping our dogs develop better skills and building a relationship based on trust, communication, and mutual enjoyment.
+Embrace play as learning to help our dogs develop better skills while building a relationship based on trust, communication, and mutual enjoyment.
 Dogs who feel heard and understood in their play are more likely to listen and cooperate in other areas of life.

 Think about it: would you rather learn from someone who makes everything feel like a test, or someone who makes learning fun?
 Your dog feels the same.

 Your dog doesn't need expensive classes, complicated training protocols, or perfect technique.
-They need a human who's willing to be empathetic to their POV and simply play.
+They need a human who's willing to see the world from their perspective.

-Every time you get down on the floor for a game of tug, chase them around the backyard, or let them turn your evening walk into an adventure, you're not just having fun—you're supporting one of nature's learning systems.
+Every time you get down on the floor for a game of tug, chase them around the backyard, or let them turn your evening walk into an adventure, you're supporting one of nature's learning systems.

 Your dog knows how to do this.
 All they need is for you to trust them enough to follow their lead.